Saturday, December 7, 2024

 RootsTech Ticket Giveaway

 RootsTech 2025 is on the way.
 Currently, prices for tickets are $129 for a 3-day pass.
-That's about the same cost as a 1-day pass to a Disney World park but there are fewer rollercoasters.
+That's about the same cost as a 1-day pass to a Disney World Park but there are fewer rollercoasters.
 As a RootsTech Media Representative, I have been provided 2 passes to give away to my readers.
 You can enter to win one of these passes at https://forms.gle/MzV6Esz9cA4vw4Pt8.
 Additionally, other Media Representatives will be giving away passes.
 I will provide a running list below as I receive links to their giveaways.
 You can enter as many contests as you like but can only win one ticket.
 Enter even if you have already bought your ticket because you can get a refund if you win.

 Keep an eye on this page for updates and more contest links.